 Leukodystrophy Awareness Month

 Each September sees the return of Leukodystrophy Awareness Month.
-This is a moment for the rare disease community to come together and raise awareness of what a leukodystrophy is, its symptoms and the impact is has on the patient and the people that surround them.
+This is a moment for the rare disease community to come together and raise awareness of what leukodystrophies are, their symptoms and the impact they have on the patient and the people that surround them.

 Leukodystrophies are a group of rare genetic disorders that affect the white matter of the brain.
 These diseases end up causing damage to the brain’s myelin sheath, which acts as an insulator around the nerve fibres in the brain and spinal cord.
 This slows down and can even outright block messages between the brain and the rest of the body and can cause problems with: